-I’ve updated the gallery with photos of John attending the premiere of his upcoming movie, “Don’t Make Me Go”.
+I’ve updated the gallery with photos of John attending the Los Angeles premiere of “Don’t Make Me Go”.

 Written by Mouza on March 12